sigstore/cosign/KEYLESS.md

 # Keyless Signatures

-The full design document for this can be found [here](https://docs.google.com/document/d/189w4Fp1GEA1b2P633HyqTwtcWFNTu_Af4meolMa_1_8/edit?resourcekey=0-QoqNqcHXvSuPnMUdn8RGOQ#heading=h.2mtrw7byet02)
+The full design document for this can be found [here](https://docs.google.com/document/d/1461lQUoVqbhCve7PuKNf-2_NfpjrzBG5tFohuMVTuK4/edit#).
-(join sigstore-dev@googlegroups.com for access).

 This document explains how the `keyless` signatures work in `cosign`.
 Try it out!